mahakanakala/CS210/hw/hw4/hw4.md

 SELECT artist_name
     FROM artist
     WHERE artist_name IN (
-        SELECT artist_name FROM song WHERE album_title IS NOT NULL ) AND artist_name IN (
+        SELECT artist_name FROM song WHERE album_name IS NOT NULL ) AND artist_name IN (
-        SELECT artist_name FROM song WHERE album_title IS NULL );
+        SELECT artist_name FROM song WHERE album_name IS NULL );
 ```